|Coordinates:||12.6179 N 80.1916 E|

 Exquisite, small jewel of the ancient South Indian architecture is Varaha Cave Temple - rock-cut Hindu temple located in the ancient city of Mahabalipuram.
 This sanctuary belongs to UNESCO World Heritage site named "Group of Monuments at Mahabalipuram".

 Mahabalipuram (ancient name – Mamallapuram) was flourishing port city of Pallava dynasty during the 7th – 9th centuries.
 In many respects Mamallapuram was the second capital of Pallavas next to Kanchipuram.
-This city at the second half of 7th century experienced unprecedented flourishing of art and architecture, here were created multiple unique artworks.
+This city at the second half of the 7th century experienced unprecedented flourishing of art and architecture, here were created multiple unique artworks.
 As far as we can judge now, artists at Mamallapuram made courageous experiments, using the natural landscape to create striking, unusual monuments.

 Numerous monuments of architecture and art in Mahabalipuram show gradual movement from rock-cut architecture to structural buildings.
 Varaha Cave Temple in this sense is one of the most primitive buildings in Mahabalipuram.